kdmukai/microdev/README.md

 ## ChangeLoggerMixin ##
 The microdev.models.ChangeLoggerMixin provides per-field change logging for any Django model.

+The database can only keep track of a model instance's latest state, but there are plenty of use cases where it's important or useful to keep track of previous states.
+There are basic auditing uses but, more interestingly, tracking previous states opens up new avenues for data analysis.

+For example, if you were running a dating site, you could average all users' popularity before and after changing their smoker status to "I quit".

 ### Integration ###